 Memories and emotions are beautiful only when they’re not stopping you from moving forward.

-As someone who has a master level in overthinking, I can honestly say that there’s no better solution that to take care of yourself.
-But something really significant, not just meaningless things which can help you only for a short amount of time.
+As someone who has a master’s level in overthinking, I can honestly say that there’s no better solution than to take care of yourself.
+But something really significant, not just meaningless things that will help you only for a short amount of time.
 It’s a perfect time for a new hobby, meeting new people and finally thinking about what’s best for you.
-You kinda don’t even have a choice unless you want to freak out with your own thoughts and sadness so… Maybe it’s about time to make a good thing from a tragedy? ; )
+You kinda don’t even have a choice unless you want to freak out with your own thoughts.